HimanshuMishra123/Kubernetes-Zero-to-Hero/Service Mesh using istio.md

 2. **Traffic Management:**
    - **Virtual Services:** Define rules for routing traffic to different versions of a service.
-   - **Destination Rules:** Configure policies to apply to traffic intended for a service.
+   - **Destination Rules:** Defining "DestinationRule" in Istio is like setting rules for how your traffic should behave when it reaches a specific service in your network. (e.g. subset,load balancing, connection pool settings and outlier detection)

-   - Example configuration for canary deployment:
+   - Example: Virtual service configuration for canary deployment:
      ```yaml
      apiVersion: networking.istio.io/v1beta1
      kind: VirtualService